 Enchanted Learning: The Intertidal Zone.
 Enchanted Learning provides a colorful set of illustrations and coloring pages which you can printout for use in teaching kids about the four intertidal zones: from the spray zone (which is usually dry) to the low tide zone (which is almost always wet.)
 Provides a good summary of the different zones.

-Exploring Tidepools.
+Exploring Tidepools and Sea Level Rise.
 PBS Learning Media and the National Park Service have teamed up to create this interactive resource that teaches about tide pools and includes education standards, discussion questions, and much more.

 Doheny State Beach – Tidepools.
 This site provides black and white illustrations of the wildlife that can be found at Doheny State Beach (and similar SoCal tidepools) together with information about each creature.
 If you are visiting any tide pool in California, you’re likely to encounter many of the sea creatures.